Heading into London with a toddler? We’ve got you covered.

 ZSL London Zoo

-One of the premier attractions in London for babies and toddlers is undoubtedly ZSL London Zoo.
-It’s situated In Regent’s Park in central London.
+One of the premier attractions for babies and toddlers in London is undoubtedly ZSL London Zoo.
+It’s situated In Regent’s Park in central London and is the world’s oldest scientific zoo.

 Animal lovers, future vets and biologists will absolutely love this zoo (one of the UK’s best) – it’s home to a huge number of animals from all around the world, including Asiatic lions, zebras, pygmy hippos, penguins, meerkats, gorillas and many more.